skx/foth/README.md

      ^D
 ```

-In our `stars` definition we handle this by explicitly testing the loop
+**NOTE**: In `gforth` the result of `0 0 do ... loop` is actually an __infinite__ loop, which is perhaps worse!

-value before we proceed - At the moment any loop of `0 0` will run once
+In our `stars` definition we handle this case by explicitly testing the loop
-so you'll need to add that test if we can't fix this for the general case.
+value before we proceed, only running the loop if the value is non-zero.